Google

 Choosing a productivity rate

 Looking through the team's historical data, and knowing that two new technologies are being added to the equation, I believe the team will proceed more slowly than their 4.0 hours/FP average and tend more toward their 4.5 hours/FP high.
-At a 5 Therefore, 4.2 hours/FP times 750 hours is 3,150 hours.
+To keep this simple, I'll assume a productivity rate of 4.2 Hours/FP.
+Multiplying that rate times 750 hours yields a total of 3,150 hours.
 With four developers on the team (not including the new person), and assuming all four can work on the project simultaneously (a pretty big assumption), I divide the 3,150 hours by four, which leads to 787.5 hours per developer.

 (Note: You have to be really careful assuming that you can split a project evenly between a collection of developers.
 Someone coined the phrase "No matter how hard they try, nine women cannot have a baby in one month."
 Or in this case, 3,150 developers cannot combine to finish this project in one hour.)